 Polypropylene (PP) is an economical material that offers a combination of outstanding physical, chemical, mechanical, thermal, and electrical properties not found in any other thermoplastic.

-Compared to low or high density polyethylene, it has a lower impact strength but superior working temperature and tensile strength.
-It has excellent chemical resistance in corrosive environments where there are organic solvents, degreasing agents, or electrolytic attack, but poor resistance to aromatic, aliphatic and chlorinated solvents.
-It’s lightweight, non-staining, and exhibits a low moisture absorption rate.
+Compared to low or high density polyethylene, polypropylene has a lower impact strength, superior working temperature, and greater tensile strength.
+Polypropylene has excellent chemical resistance in corrosive environments where there are organic solvents, degreasing agents, or electrolytic attack, but poor resistance to aromatic, aliphatic and chlorinated solvents.
+It is lightweight, non-staining, and exhibits a low moisture absorption rate.

 It’s ideal for the transfer of hot liquids and gases, and in vacuum system atmospheres with high heat and pressure.